NotXia/bn-structure-learning-comparison/README.md

-# Evaluation of Python libraries for Bayesian networks
+# Evaluation of structure learning algorithms for Bayesian networks

+Project for the Fundamentals of Artificial Intelligence and Knowledge Representation (Module 3) course at the University of Bologna (A.Y.
+2023-2024).

-An evaluation of structure learning algorithms available in open-source Python libraries.
+A comparison of structure learning algorithms available in open-source Python libraries.

 ## Installation